The-LainOS-Project/.github/README.md

    - Create and test the RC version.

 6. **Community Feedback on RC**
-   - Implement feedback from the community.
+   - IMPLEMENT FEEDBACK FROM THE COMMUNITY.

 7. **Official Release 1.0 "Layer 1: Accella"**
-   - Launch stable version with marketing efforts.
+   - Launch stable version 1.0

 8. **Post-Release Support**
    - Monitor feedback and plan future updates.